CJDumbleton/ha_predbat_automations/README.md

-# Home assistant automations to use with predbat
+# Under development: Home assistant automations to use with predbat

 ## Automations to adjust best_soc_max to minimise PV clipping by hybrid inverter in predbat
 The logic is as follows: